El Taito Geysers, Atacama Desert, Chile

 Day 9: Patagonia National Park and Valle Chacabuco

-Day 10: Full Day in Patagonia National Park
+Day 10: Exploring Patagonia National Park

 Day 11: Departure from Patagonia